devskale/offpunk/README.md

 `offpunk.py --sync --cache-validity 43200`

 will refresh your bookmarks if those are at least 12h old.
+If cache-validity is not set or set to 0, any cache is considered good and only content never cached before will be fetched.

+At the moment, caching only work for gemini:// ressources. gopher:// is not implemented and http(s):// ressources are sent to an "offline browser" (by default, None, nothing is done).
+It could be useful to, for example, send the http:// links to a text file in order to visit them while online.

 ## TODO